dotnet-ad/Microcharts.Samples/README.md

 # Microcharts samples

-All the following applications are just samples to show [Microcharts](https://www.github.com/aloisdeniel/Microcharts) usage in a more concrete .
+All the following applications are just samples to show [Microcharts](https://www.github.com/aloisdeniel/Microcharts) usage.
+They are **not actually usable** and rely only on fake data.

 ## 01. Bikr